Thomas Watson (Puritan)

 Thomas Watson (c.
-1620–1686) was an English, Puritan preacher and author.
+1620–1686) was an English Puritan preacher and author.
 He was ejected from his London parish after the Restoration, but continued to preach privately.

+Watson was affiliated with the Cavalier faction in the English Civil War.
+From 1651 to 1652, he was imprisoned for taking part in a failed conspiracy to restore Charles II of England on the throne.
+During the actual Stuart Restoration, he was ejected from his position as a vicar due to his non-conformity.

 Education and career

 He was educated at Emmanuel College, Cambridge, where he was noted for remarkably intense study.
 In 1646 he commenced a 16-year pastorate at St. Stephen's, Walbrook.

-Watson showed strong Presbyterian views during the civil war, with, however, an attachment to the king, and in 1651 he was imprisoned briefly with some other ministers for his share in Christopher Love's plot to recall Charles II of England.
+Watson showed strong Presbyterian views during the civil war, with, however, an attachment to the king, and in 1651 he was imprisoned briefly with some other ministers for his share in Christopher Love's plot to restore King Charles II of England.
 He was released on 30 June 1652, and was formally reinstated as vicar of St. Stephen's Walbrook.
 He obtained great fame and popularity as a preacher until the Restoration, when he was ejected for Nonconformity.
 Notwithstanding the rigor of the acts against dissenters, Watson continued to exercise his ministry privately as he found opportunity.

 Upon the Declaration of Indulgence in 1672 he obtained a licence to preach at the great hall in Crosby House.
 After preaching there for several years, his health gave way and he retired to Barnston, Essex, where he died suddenly, while praying in secret.
 He was buried on 28 July 1686.